- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 - BT: Bluetooth® devices;

-- Aha (depending on country): an app that groups your favorite radio stations, podcasts, etc.;
+- Aha (depending on the country): an application that groups your favorite radio stations, podcasts, etc.;

 - AUX: 3.5mm jack